ZBerkley88/insta-readme-file/README.md

 ## Usage

-Upon completing your project, run the README writer in your terminal and follow the instructions to generate a README.
+Upon completing your project, run the README writer in your terminal using `node index.js` and follow the instructions to generate a README.

 ## Credits